jurocknsail/yncrea-cloudcomputing/docs/aws.md

         aws configure

+    - Press Enter to keep AWS Key / Secrets you just copied unchanged
-    - Enter `us-east-1` as default region and leave the default output empty.
+    - Enter `us-east-1` as default region and set the default output to 'yaml'.

     This information will be stored in `%HOME%/.aws/config`.